-Director of Student Life, Conduct and Safety and designated person to test the university's emergency procedures annually and document the information concerning a description of the exercise, i.e., date, time, and if announced or not announced.
-This documentation will be kept with the Annual Security Report.
-In coordination with Cleveland County Resource Officer, Director of Student Life, Conduct and Safety conducts tornado, fire, and lockdown drills on an annual basis.
+Director of Student Life, Conduct and Safety is the designated person to test the Universities emergency procedures annually and document the information concerning a description of the exercise, i.e. date, time and if announced or not announced.
+This documentation will be included in the Annual Security Report.
+In coordination with Cleveland County Resource Officer, Director of Student Life, Conduct and Safety conducts a severe weather/tornado, fire, and campus intruder/lockdown drill on an annual basis.
 These drills include evacuating and locking down the university.
-Drills are announced to Faculty and Staff at least one week in advance and are unannounced to students, with the exception of lockdown drills.
-Lockdown drills are announced one week prior to the drill to the entire campus community and prior to the drill, a training video is made available to students through Vector Solutions Training.
-In 2022, these drills were performed on the following dates:
+Drills are announced to Faculty and Staff in advance and are unannounced to students, with the exception of lockdown drills.
+Lockdown drills are announced to the entire campus community, and prior to the drill, a training video is made available to students through Vector Solutions Training.
+In 2023 these drills were performed on the following dates: